 - Never been potty trained – Maybe you got your dog as an adult, and he simply hasn’t been potty trained before.
 This is comment with dogs that spend most of their time outdoors.

-My Experience With Dog Potty Training
+My Experience With Dog Potty Accidents

-She will be 3 years old this year, and we are still unable to trust her outside of her crate while we are at work.
+She will be 3 years old this year, and we are unable to trust her outside of her crate while we are at work.

 We noticed the following pattern with our dog: